Media monitoring service: History

 Since mass media traditionally was limited solely to print media, naturally the monitoring was also limited to these media.
-The world's first press clipping agency was established in London in 1852 by a Polish newsagent named Romeike.
-Actors, writers, musicians and artists would visit his shop to look for articles about themselves in his Continental stock.
-It was then that Romeike realised that he could turn this into a profitable business.
+The first press clipping agency in London was established in 1852 by Henry Romeike, partnering with newsdealer Curtice.
 An agency named "L'Argus de la presse" was established in Paris in 1879 by Alfred Cherie, who offered a press-clipping service to Parisian actors, enabling them to buy reviews of their work rather than purchasing the whole newspaper.

+The National Press Intelligence Company began in New York in 1885.
+More than a dozen clipping services were in operation by 1899.
+The services opening up across the United States formed a cooperative network to increase their range.
+By 1932, the Romeike company and Luce's Press Clipping Bureau shared 80% of the clipping business in the United States.

+Initially, press clipping services primarily served "vanity" purposes: actors, tycoons, and socialites eager to read what newspapers had written about them.
+By the 1930s, the bulk of the clipping subscriptions were for big business.
+Government agencies have been subscribers, as have other newspapers.

+Early clipping services employed women to scan periodicals for mentions of specific names or terms.
+The marked periodicals were then cut out by men and pasted to dated slips.
+Women would then sort those slips and clippings to be sent to the services' clients.

 As radio and later television broadcasting were introduced in the 20th century, press clipping agencies began to expand their services into the monitoring of these broadcast media, and this task was greatly facilitated by the development of commercial audio and video tape recording systems in the 1950s and 1960s.

 With the growth of the Internet in the 1990s, media monitoring service extended their services to the monitoring of online information sources using new digital search and scan technologies to provide output of interest to their clients.

-Then, in 1998, the now defunct WebClipping website was the first firm to start monitoring Internet based news media, moving the industry toward tracking digital news quickly.

-Typically, individual or organisational clients – e. g. private companies and corporations, charities, government departments and ministries – will subscribe to a media monitoring service to keep track of what is being said about them, their field of operations, their competitors, or other specified topics of interest.

-Industry

-The news monitoring industry provides government agencies, corporations, public relations professionals, and other organizations access to news information created by the media.
-Generally monitoring print, broadcast, and internet content for any mention of specific subjects of interest, a news monitoring company will analyze and provide feedback to their client in the form of press clippings, monitoring reports, and media analysis.
+For example, Universal Press Clipping Bureau, which began in 1908 in Omaha, Nebraska, changed its name in the 1990s to Universal Information Services as it expanded into digital technology.
+In 1998, the now-defunct WebClipping website began monitoring Internet-based news media.
+By 2012, Gartner estimated that there were more than 250 social media monitoring vendors.